 Section 3.
-That this ordinance shall take effect and be in force on the 45th day after the a certified recycling facility which accepts mixed construction and demolition debris is operating in the City at a 50% diversion rate.
+That this ordinance shall take effect and be in force on the 45th day after the City has notified the public, in the manner described in section 66.0606(e) of this ordinance, that a certified recycling facility which accepts mixed construction and demolition debris is operating in the City at a 50% diversion rate.